dmitry-lavrik/dl-aniamte/readme.md

 <script src="https://unpkg.com/dl-animate"></script>
 ```
 ## Usage samples on jsfiddle
-You also can find this samples on https://github.com/dmitry-lavrik/dl-aniamte/ in demos folder
+You also can find this samples on https://github.com/dmitry-lavrik/dl-aniamte/tree/master/demos

 | Description | Link |
 |---|---|